pdhuy2k3/booking-platform/docs/booking-review-reengagement-plan.md

 1. Unit tests for serialization helpers (query param builder).
 2. Cypress/Playwright flows:
    - Search for a hotel → booking review → “Book another flight” → redirected to flights with expected params.
-   - Confirm AI prompt invocation opens chat with seeded context.
+   - Confirm AI prompt invocation opens chat with seeded context, streams tokens over WebSocket, and survives >100s interactions.
 3. QA scenarios:
    - Ensure query params do not leak sensitive data.
    - Validate behaviour with partial combos (only hotel, only flight).
    - Confirm search forms correctly read defaults from URL and context.
+   - Simulate network toggles to verify the WebSocket reconnect path.

 ## Rollout Considerations
 - Initial release can focus on preserving search state and direct navigation.
 AI quick prompt can be toggled via feature flag if needed.